gomorpheus/morpheus-apidoc/source/includes/_instances.md

 ```

 This endpoint provides a way to refresh the state of an instance.
-This action only applies to Terraform, CloudFormation and ARM.
+This action only applies to Terraform, CloudFormation and ARM and will return an HTTP 400 error for other types.

 ### HTTP Request